Fair Enough? A map of the current limitations of the requirements to have fair algorithms: The importance of causality

 In general, the problem of causality in social studies is very much debated, several alternative definitions and mechanisms have been proposed and analysed, but there is no clear consensus in the scientific community~\citep{hirschman2014formationstories, goldhorpe2001causation}, which calls for care in handling such concepts.
 The inherent conclusion is that causal modelling and related discrimination issues vitally depend on our ability to understand the relationships between human attributes, users' perception of them, and the representational power of the objects we choose as nodes in the graph.

-We can summarise these arguments by stating the following: \begin{attention}[Use of human attributes as causes] If it is true that causal mechanisms underpinning phenomena are paramount to evaluate the presence of possible unjust discrimination, a particular \textbf{care must be taken on the meaning we assign to nodes} representing human attributes and social categories. \end{attention}
+We can summarise these arguments by stating the following: \begin{openpoint}[Use of human attributes as causes] If it is true that causal mechanisms underpinning phenomena are paramount to evaluate the presence of possible unjust discrimination, a particular \textbf{care must be taken on the meaning we assign to nodes} representing human attributes and social categories. \end{openpoint}

-\paragraph{Remark} By raising these Attention Points we are by no means supporting the idea that causal theory shouldn't be used any longer because there are too many inherent dangers and drawbacks.
+\paragraph{Remark} By raising Open Points~\ref{ap:assumptions_of_causal_structure}-\ref{ap:use_of_human_attributes_as_causes} we are by no means supporting the idea that causal theory shouldn't be used any longer because there are too many inherent dangers and drawbacks.
 Quite the opposite, we promote the use of causal tools, and recognise the value in such approaches, but we also call for an awareness of their weak points and limitations.